 An electric heater is quite similar to an electric geyser which is a common device found in the bathrooms of many households.
 It uses electricity to heat the water of the pool.
 The water is brought into the heater through the inlet, heated to the set temperature and then pumped back into the pool through the outlet.
 The operating cost of this heater will depend on the per unit electricity cost of your region and is generally quite low.

 3. Electric Heat Pumps/Thermostats

 Electric heat pumps highly energy-efficient devices.
 They capture the heat present in the air and then pass this heat into the water that’s passing through it.
-Electric Heat pump is also called as ‘Solar heat pump’ because it captures the heat from the air which in turn is heated by the sun.
+An electric Heat pump is also called as ‘Solar heat pump’ because it captures the heat from the air which in turn is heated by the sun.
 Because the main function of this pump is just to take in the air and absorb the heat from it, it uses drastically less energy.
-Both the output results generated by this device and its efficiency are dependent on the temperature of the air surrounding it.
+Both the output generated by this device and its efficiency are dependent on the temperature of the air surrounding it.
 Hence, the electrical heat pumps function very efficiently in locations with higher temperatures.

 4. Gas Heaters

 Gas heaters are the most widely used heaters for pools as well as spas.
 Gas heaters use either natural gas or propane as a source to heat the pool.
 When the source gas used for heating is propane, the heater called as a ‘Propane Pool Heater’.
 Gas heaters are quick in heating the pool, and when used for short durations, they are quite efficient as well.
 The water from the pool is brought into the heater which contains a ‘Combustion Chamber’.
 The gas is burnt inside this combustion chamber to produce heat.
 This heat is then transferred to the pool water that had entered the heater.
 This heated water is then pumped back to the pool.
 You can read more about the working of a gas heater here.